 Things go sideways.
 A student drops and you issue a partial refund.
 The instructor needs a substitute for one session.
 Supplies cost more than the quote you got last month.
 Buffers are a small contingency you build into the price so these surprises don't eat your margin.

-Click "Moderate" and move on.
+The calculator offers three preset buttons: Lean, Moderate, and Robust.
+Each one fills in a set of sensible defaults.
+If you're not sure which to pick, Moderate is a good starting point.
 You can explore the individual buffer settings (cancellation risk, material waste, administrative contingency) in the Complete Walkthrough when you're ready.

 5 Target Gross Margin